Raynes/fs/README.markdown

 Use Leiningen to get fs: `:dependencies [[fs "1.0.0"]]`.

 This is 100% a utility library.
 If you have something useful that it doesn't already have, open a pull request, because I probably want it.
+Make sure you include tests.

-It is *not* an I/O utility library.
+fs is *not* an I/O utility library.
 We should try to keep things limited to file system activities.

+We also have Marginalia [docs](http://raynes.github.com/fs/).

 ## Contributors